igonzalezsecadas/dotfiles/README.md

 Configuration files for Arch Linux and Hyprland, using pywal theme configurations.
+Second branch with WSL2 configurations, mirroring the linux setup.